 - T-bone steak and eggs (hold the pancakes)

 - Smokehouse combo (no pancakes or hash browns)

 - Quick two egg breakfast (no hash browns or pancakes; ask for extra meat instead)

-Omelettes (order all omelettes without hash browns, toast, or pancakes; if you’re on the ketogenic diet, then hold the fruit cup as well):
+Omelettes (order all omelettes without hash browns, toast, or pancakes; if you’re on the low carb diet, then hold the fruit cup as well):

 - Chicken fajita omelet

 - Green chile omelet (hold the sauce)